What Maine Schools Should Know About Accessibility

 How can I determine if our digital content is accessible?

-If you use a lot of Portable Document Format documents (PDF’s) in your school, there is a similar accessibility checker available in Adobe Acrobat Pro DC (for both the Windows and Mac versions) that will allow you to test your PDFs.
+If you use a lot of Portable Document Format (PDF) documents in your school, there is a similar accessibility checker available in Adobe Acrobat Pro DC (for both the Windows and Mac versions) that will allow you to test your PDFs.
 But unlike the MSO feature, it is not very easy to make an inaccessible PDF into an accessible one.
 The better strategy is to ensure your original document is accessible before converting/saving it as a PDF.
 And one word of caution: PDF’s made from MSO documents on the Mac or any PDF made from Google docs cannot be made accessible.
 Until MS/Apple and Google fix these flaws, you will need to have a Windows machine handy to make accessible PDFs.

 Care must also be taken to ensure all video content – specifically that with human speech included – is properly captioned and all audio content (e.g., podcast materials) has a text transcript.
 Schools that broadcast live events to the public are required to ensure they are closed captioned using a service called CART (Communication Access Realtime Translation).
+See more information about Captioning Video.

 What will happen if we don’t make our website and digital content accessible?